Fraudulent Securities Offerings and Ponzi Scheme Whistleblower Lawyers

 Under the SEC Whistleblower Program, whistleblowers may receive a reward for providing the SEC with original information about securities fraud, including fraudulent securities offerings and Ponzi schemes.
-If the SEC uses a whistleblower’s information to bring a successful enforcement action, the whistleblower is eligible to receive 10% and 30% of the monetary sanctions collected as an award.
+If the SEC uses a whistleblower’s information to bring a successful enforcement action, the whistleblower is eligible to receive between 10% to 30% of the collected monetary sanctions as an award.